joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

     connection = pyodbc.connect('Driver={ODBC Driver 18 for SQL Server};Server='+server+',1433;Database='+database+';Uid='+username+';Pwd='+password+';Encrypt=yes;TrustServerCertificate=no;Connection Timeout=180;Authentication=ActiveDirectoryInteractive')
     cursor = connection.cursor()

-The 'Authentication=ActiveDirectoryInteractive' parameter as part of the Connection string will prompt an interactive Azure Active Directory prompt to display and ask for credentials to be logged in; this includes MFA support.
+The 'Authentication=ActiveDirectoryInteractive' parameter as part of the Connection string will prompt an interactive Microsoft Entra ID prompt to display and ask for credentials to be logged in; this includes MFA support.
 Using this method, the username and password variables are simply placeholders.

 If you want to hardcode credentials into the Notebook _(not recommended)_, you can remove the '_Authentication=ActiveDirectoryInteractive_' section and enter the credentials into the username and password field.